Best Galaxy S20 Plus Cases Android Central 2020

 There are great cases out there for all of the S20 models, and we've also rounded up our favorite Galaxy S20 Cases and Galaxy S20 Ultra Cases to help you get more ideas for the perfect case for your perfect new phone.

-How much protection do you actually need in case?
+How much protection do you need in case?

-If you're hard on your phone or spend lots of time outdoors, then you should consider the heavy duty protection of the ArmadilloTek, UAG, or OtterBox.
+If you're hard on your phone or spend lots of time outdoors, then you should consider the heavy-duty protection of the ArmadilloTek, UAG, or OtterBox.
+Or really, any of the great cases on our Best Heavy-Duty Cases list.

 What case material is the best for my phone?